jgi-kbase/AssemblyHomologyService/README.md

 ## Load data

 These instructions assume
-* MongoDB is running in a location accessible to the assembly homology process.
+* MongoDB is running in a location accessible to the AHS.
 * The Mash binary is available in the system path.

 Loading data is accomplished via the `assembly_homology` CLI.
 Get CLI help via the `-h` option: